SiliconLabs/wisun-br-linux/HIF.md

     is successful, or all rates have been tried.
      - `uint8_t phy_mode_id`: Wi-SUN _PhyModeId_, must be in the group selected
         with [`SET_RADIO`][rf-set].
+     - `uint8_t bitfield`
-     - `uint8_t tx_attempts`: The maximum number of attempts allowed for this rate.
+        - `0x1f tx_attempts`: The maximum number of attempts allowed for this rate.
 Once this limit is exceeded, the next entry will be tried.
 Note that this valude overrides `macMaxFrameRetries` described in ["Channel Access and Retries"][cca].
+        - `0x80 alt_phy` (API >= 2.10.0): Transmit using alternate PHY and skip
+          mode switch PHR or MAC command.
+See the Silicon Labs [concurrent mode documentation][an1410] for more information.
      - `int8_t tx_power_dbm`: The TX power to use with this entry, saturates to the value configured with [`SET_RADIO_TX_POWER`][rf-pow].